Set the date before you start shopping

-Before you head out shopping, it's important that you set yourself a general budget.
+Before you head out shopping it's important that you set yourself a general budget.
 Do you have £500 to spend?
 Or £5,000?
 That way, you won’t fall in love with a dress you simply cannot afford.
 It is important to find an outfit you adore, but it's also important not to blow your budget before you've even begun!

 Shopping for your dress is a special occasion, so treat it as such.
 Take someone with you who'll enjoy it as much as you – your mum or dad, future mother-in-law or best friends.
 Really take time to soak up the atmosphere and enjoy.
-But don’t take too large an entourage as too many opinions may do more harm than good.
+But don’t take a large entourage as too many opinions may do more harm than good.

 Keep an open mind

 Be flexible about what dresses you try on.
 Even if you really want a boho-chic gown, you may find that when you try on a full-bodied skirt and sparkly top you feel more special than you could have ever imagined!